-Noel Williams, registered dietitian and board certified specialist in sports dietetics at the Children’s Health℠ Andrews Institute Sports Performance powered by EXOS answers some of the most frequently asked questions about what young athletes should eat to power their performance.
+Get answers to some of the most frequently asked questions about what young athletes should eat to power their performance.

-Is there a diet you recommend for young athletes?
+Is there a recommended diet for young athletes

 Meeting with a Certified Specialist in Sports Dietetics (CSSD) for a personalized consultation is the best way for young athletes to determine their specific, appropriate amount of calories and nutrients to eat each day.

 Is there a certain amount of protein that young athletes should be eating each day?

 Depending on their goals, training status and type of activity, athletes need anywhere from ½ to 1 gram of protein per pound of body weight.
 A sports dietitian is the best resource to help you determine the right amount of protein that your star athlete needs.